 Prof. Dimitri Van De Ville received his Ph.D. degree in Computer Science Engineering from Ghent University, Belgium, in 2002.
-He was a post-doctoral fellow (2002-2005) at the lab of Prof. Michael Unser at the Ecole Polytechnique Fédérale de Lausanne (EPFL), Switzerland, before becoming responsible for the Signal Processing Unit at the University Hospital of Geneva, Switzerland, as part of the Centre d’Imagerie Biomédicale (CIBM).
-In 2009, he received Swiss National Science Foundation professorship and since 2015 became Professor of Bioengineering at the EPFL, jointly affiliated with the University of Geneva, Switzerland.
+He was a post-doctoral fellow (2002-2005) at the lab of Prof. Michael Unser at the Ecole Polytechnique Fédérale de Lausanne (EPFL), Switzerland, before becoming taking on the responsibility for the Signal Processing Unit at the University Hospital of Geneva, Switzerland, as part of the Centre d’Imagerie Biomédicale (CIBM).
+In 2009, he received the Swiss National Science Foundation Professorship and has since 2015 become Professor of Bioengineering at the EPFL, jointly affiliated with the University of Geneva, Switzerland.
 His main research interest is in computational neuroimaging to advance cognitive and clinical neurosciences.
 His methods toolbox includes wavelets, sparsity, deconvolution, graph signal processing.
 He was a recipient of the Pfizer Research Award 2012, the NARSAD Independent Investigator Award 2014, the Leenaards Foundation Award 2016, and was elected Fellow of the IEEE in 2020.
 He has been an IEEE SPS Distinguished Lecturer for the Class 2021-2022.